NOAA Outlook: Hotter-Than-Average Summer On The Way For Parts Of Minnesota

 MINNEAPOLIS (WCCO) – Minnesota is currently in the middle of a hot stretch, and according to NOAA, we better start getting used to it for the summer months.

-The National Oceanic and Atmospheric Administration updated their monthly and seasonal weather outlook on Thursday.
+The National Oceanic and Atmospheric Administration updated their monthly and seasonal weather outlook last week.

 The maps show that temperatures throughout the United States will be warmer than average, and while the East Coast could see some more precipitation than normal, the mountain region of the West Coast will be drier than average.